-The Center for Intelligent Systems and Machine Learning (CISML) is a collaboration of faculty from three colleges and six academic departments at the University of Tennessee (UT) and is part of the College of Engineering on the Knoxville campus.
+The Center for Intelligent Systems and Machine Learning (CISML) is a collaboration of faculty from four colleges and nine academic departments at the University of Tennessee (UT), and is part of the College of Engineering on the Knoxville campus.
 Beginning as a simple faculty initiative to create a unified curricula, CISML evolved (in October 2010) into an official UT research center that studies the theory and application of intelligent systems and machine learning.
-In addition to UT faculty, the Center's research staff is comprised of six experts from Oak Ridge National Laboratory (ORNL).
+In addition to UT faculty, the Center's research staff is comprised of eight experts from Oak Ridge National Laboratory (ORNL).

 CISML's focus is on designing computer-based systems that exhibit intelligent behavior, operate autonomously, and adapt to environmental changes.
 Examples of the diverse research activities in this area include pattern recognition, robotics, artificial intelligence, biologically-inspired cognitive architectures, bioinformatics, and data mining, to name a few.